pydio/pydio-doc-admin-guide/2_running_cells_in_production/5_upgrade_cells.md

 ## Notes

+Our in-app tool uses a public key to verify the signatures of the binaries that are being downloaded from our server.
+In detail it means that we sign our binaries with a private key and on the server(in app update tool) you have a public key to ensure the binaries are signed by the same entity (us).

 After Updating always make sure to set the capabilities if you are running on a linux server.

 ```sh